Teams Toolkit Overview

 Create a new Teams app

-It helps you to start with Teams app development by creating new Teams project using Teams Toolkit either by using Create new project or Create from samples.
+It helps you to start with Teams app development by creating new Teams project using Teams Toolkit either by using Create new project or Start from a sample.

 Edit manifest file